Table of Contents

 How this would get done

-- Create your new company under Settings > Company > Companies > Create Company.
+1. Create your new company by going to Settings > Company > Companies > Create Company.

-- Start signing up customers using the newly created company in Sonar, offering the services and packages that were recently created
+1. Start adding customers under the new company by signing them up using the newly created company in Sonar, then assign them the new services and packages you created.

 Scenario 2 - Company Acquisition